Zolko-123/FreeCAD_Assembly4/Examples/Tutorial1/TUTORIAL1.md

 ### Prerequisites

-It is assumed that you have read the [Assembly4 instructions](../../INSTRUCTIONS.md) and that the Assembly4 workbench has been previously installed.
-It is also assumed that you have basic knowledge of FreeCAD, especially the _PartDesign_ workbench.
+It is assumed you have read the [Assembly4 instructions](../../INSTRUCTIONS.md), and the Assembly4 workbench is already installed.
+It is also assumed you have basic knowledge of FreeCAD, especially the _PartDesign_ workbench.

-Download the STEP file [`bearing_20x37x9.stp`](bearing_20x37x9.stp ) (direct link to [`bearing_20x37x9.stp`](https://github.com/Zolko-123/FreeCAD_Assembly4/raw/master/Examples/Tutorial1/bearing_20x37x9.stp), right-click and save the file) to your local hard drive.
+Download the STEP file [`bearing_20x37x9.stp`](bearing_20x37x9.stp) (direct link to [`bearing_20x37x9.stp`](https://github.com/Zolko-123/FreeCAD_Assembly4/raw/master/Examples/Tutorial1/bearing_20x37x9.stp), right-click and save the file) to your local hard drive.

 ## Toolbar and Menu